htdangkhoa/headless-service/docs/CDP.md

 ## HeadlessService.liveURL

 Gets the live streaming URL for the current session.
+You can listen to the `HeadlessService.liveComplete` event to know when the live mode is completed.

 **Example:**